Curb-v2/third-party-app-integration/docs/fleet-api.md

 ```

 ### `/api/<fleet>/hub/<hub_serial>`
 * Retrieve a single hub for a given hub serial number.
-The hub object gives us hardware/software information about the hub
+The hub object gives us hardware/software information about the hub.
 * Response schema:
 ```json
 {